evanca/quick-portfolio/index.md

 ---

-## Analyzing Railroad Development, Abandonment, and Historic Population Density
+## Analyzing Railroad Development, Abandonment, and Historic Population Density for Central Missouri

 The American rail system contributed to the growth and transportation of resources during the American industrial revolution, however, many abandoned railroads exist today.
 This project aims to explore local indicators which might explain railway abandonment using ArcPy